By Cy Warman in 1906

 The superintendent was blocked.

-As he turned and followed the conductor into the telegraph office, the driver, gloating in his high tower of a cab, watched him.
+As he turned and followed the conductor into the telegraph office, the driver, gloating in his high cab tower, watched him.

 “Cancel general order No. 13.”

-The agent came on unusually early and endeavored to arrange for a light engine to carry the superintendent back to the Junction.
+The agent arrived unusually early and endeavored to arrange for a light engine to carry the superintendent back to the Junction.

-Not a bone was broken, though all of them were sore shaken, the engineer being unconscious when picked up.
+Not a bone was broken, though all of them were sorely shaken, the engineer being unconscious when picked up.

 “Go back and report,” said the old man to the conductor.
 “You look after the engineer,” to the fireman.

 “Will you flag west, sir?” asked the conductor.